LLNL/sundials/doc/superbuild/source/developers/style_guide/SourceCode.rst

 #.
 If statements and loops should always have braces even if they are one line.

 #.
-Return statements should not unecessarily use parentheses.
+Return statements should not unnecessarily use parentheses.
 Prefer ``return
    x;`` to ``return(x);``.
 Note, however, lots of older SUNDIALS source code uses ``return(x);``.